MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli.md

 ## Uninstall

-If you used pip, apt-get, or Docker to install the CLI, use the same tool to uninstall it.

 If you used the script at https://aka.ms/InstallAzureCli to install the CLI, you can uninstall it with these steps.

 1. Remove the installed files.